New-T-T/MA2-SoccerAnalitics2022/README.md

     iv) Predictability of the match.
 How predictable was this weird result happened?
 Also like this approach but I feel it may be a bit vague.
 Predictability of a match as a whole may be too much for the scope of our work

 - Jacob
   - I like the simplicity of the analyses/results/presentation in the report of Ángels friend.
 I'd suggest starting out with and prioritizing simple analyzes/results, both because these require less effort and because they are easier to interpret, thus more likely to be of value.
-I therefore believe they should be the bread-and-butter of the report.
+I therefore believe they should be the bread-and-butter of the report, on top of which more complex analyses are very welcome.